 - The fellow has approximately 2-4 hours of indivudual supervision per week with the core faculty of the fellowship.
 More supervision is available with adjunct faculty, if needed.

 - This fellowship emphasizes clinical experience, but also includes a scholarly project, the nature and scope of which depends on the fellow's interests.
 These projects can range from conducting an independent research project and publishing the results, to collaborating on an ongoing research project, to co-authoring a journal article or book chapter, to peer-reviewing others' research or publishing a book review.
+For those who are interested, there may be an opportunity to expand the academic project to include a larger amount of protected research time throughout the course of the fellowship.
 Those fellows anticipating a career in academic psychiatry will be encouraged to submit a paper for publication and/or present at a regional or national conference.

 - Fellows will meet weekly with their supervisor at the clinical sites for case review as well as general feedback.
 These weekly meetings also provide an opportunity for discussion of strengths and weaknesses and to formulate constructive plans for improvement, and meeting fellows' career goals.
 More formal career mentorship and counseling will occur between the Fellowship Director and the fellow as the year progresses.
 At the conclusion of the fellowship the program supervisor fills out a formal written review that evaluates the skills and attitudes of the fellow.
 Fellows will also have an opportunity to provide feedback about their experience through evaluation forms of the program and faculty.
 The feedback gathered from these evaluations is discussed at the next quarterly meeting of the program leadership and used to adapt and improve the program year to year.